The equation of Binet in classical and relativistic orbital mechanics: Conclusions

 \section{Conclusions}

 In Newtonian mechanics, inertial frames are usually preferred because Newton’s laws hold in them without the introduction of fictitious forces.
 In general relativity, affine parametrizations are recommended for rather different reasons.
 However, both choices share the aim of avoiding additional and somewhat non-physical terms in the equations of motion.
-Nonetheless, we have used non-inertial frames in Newtonian mechanics and non-affine parametrizations in general relativity to derive Binet's equation.
+Nonetheless, we have ended up using a non-inertial frame -the one of polar coordinates- in Newtonian mechanics and non-affine parametrizations in general relativity to derive Binet's equation.
 This procedure is advantageous in the case of the non-relativistic Binet's equation because it reproduces the historical derivation and the original physical intuition behind it.
 It begins from a differential analysis of the trajectory in Cartesian coordinates and converts it to polar coordinates, which constitute the most convenient system for central-force problems.
-In the relativistic case, the use of the inverse radius and the azimuthal coordinate as a non-affine parameter from the outset allows for a direct derivation of Binet's equation in terms of the coordinates that were found to be ideal in the Newtonian case.
+In the relativistic case, the use of the inverse radial coordinate and the azimuthal coordinate as a non-affine parameter from the outset allows for a direct derivation of Binet's equation in terms of the coordinates that were found to be ideal in the Newtonian case.

 Binet's equation in its most general form is a one-degree-of-freedom autonomous conservative ODE~\footnote{An ODE described by $d^{2}\xi/d\alpha^{2}=\sum_{n=-M}^{N} \xi^{n}\; ;M,N\in\mathbb{N}$ is autonomous for not including the dependent variable $\alpha$ and conservative because of the integrability of the Laurent polynomial.}, both in the non-relativistic and relativistic cases.
 This property makes it particularly suitable for various types of analysis of the motion.
 We have offered a complementary perspective for the relativistic case in which conservation quantities such as the energy and angular momentum arise naturally from the geodesic equations with no need to invoke potentials or Killing vectors.